My blog I've ignored for 2 years while attending the Brandcenter

 A special thank you to my wife:

 Thank you for stoking a fire in me that I thought died out.
 I’ve spent the past decade wandering.
 Trying to pretend I fit in.
 Trying to fake my way through life.
-Trying to convince myself that I can spend the rest of my life doing any job.
+Trying to convince my brain that I can spend the rest of my life doing any job.
 But you knew better.
 You answered every doubt I’ve had about going back to school with “Shut up, we’ll figure it out.”

 Design | Publishing | Photography | Art